 Teatro Español is a theatre that offers very affordable plays and theatre shows… I went to one where tickets cost only 9 Euros.
 They are usually in Spanish but it is still a great experience.
 The place itself is very beautiful and vintage from the inside.
 A great deal!

 You can check the upcoming shows and book your tickets here.

 62. Watch a word-class Flamenco Show in Madrid

 If you visit Spain you HAVE to watch a Flamenco Performance.
+I am aware Flamenco is not from Madrid, but from the South of Spain.
+But I took my mom to see a Flamenco performance in Madrid, and she still talk about it.
+And I was very impressed as well!
 I have to admit, this is by far the priciest item on the list.
 But after comparing prices I am leaving you the two cheapest options that I found.

 63. Buy Postcards and Books at Madrid’s oldest book market in Cuesta de Moyano

 The book market in Cuesta de Moyano opened first in 1925, meaning it is almost 100 years old!
 It is located between the botanical garden and Retiro Park.
 You will find new and second-hand books for a very affordable price.
 They usually also sell very unique old postcards from Madrid.
 If you are looking for a souvenir, how about trying to find something there?

 Opening Hours: Monday to Sunday from 9.30 am-1.30 pm and 4.30 pm-7 pm

 Let’s talk about Low-Cost Food places in Madrid

 64. Try 1 Euro tacos at Taquería Tiki Taco